Search

 How to Avoid Harmful Chemicals and Keep Towels Safe

 Many seemingly innocuous products – even those that claim to clean, brighten, or soften towels – can do serious damage.
 Never use any type of brightening detergent, which will affect the color of your towels; chlorine bleach, which will weaken towel fibers, fade colors, yellow white towels, and create a rough texture; or fabric softeners, which will leave a waxy coating on fibers that diminishes absorbency.
 Similarly, never use fabric softener sheets in the dryer, which can do the same thing.
+None of these products is necessary for clean laundry!
 Also, don’t allow your towels to come in contact with bathroom cleansers and skincare products that may contain bleaching agents; these can cause permanent discoloration.

 Wool Dryer Balls: A Towel's BFF